EngineHub/WorldGuard/README.txt

 - Simulate classic-esque water by letting water infinitely expand in area (only if there is a block underneath).
 - Simulate the sponge.
-- Block the use, desturction and/or placement of some items or block types.
+- Block the use, destruction and/or placement of some items or block types.
 - Notify admins when a certain block type or item is used, destroyed, or place.
 - Log the use, destruction, and/or placement of some blocks/items.